darabigdata/VizAfrica2019/README.md

 ## Introduction
 This repository contains materials for tutorials at the pre-sessional summer school for VizAfrica2019 at the University of Botswana! <img src="https://github.com/darabigdata/IDWBotswana/blob/master/media/Animated-Flag-Botswana.gif" width=5%>

+In this tutorial you will build a machine learning classifier to separate out real astronomical signals from man-made radio frequency interference (RFI).
+The astronomical signals that you're looking for come from *pulsars*, the ultra-dense relics of exploded stars.
+You can read more about them in this [introduction to pulsars and how to classify them using random forests](https://as595.github.io/classification/).

 -----

 ### DARA Big Data is supported by: